mdumouchel/diceJS/README.md

   * Decouple some of the interface options from the dice.
   * Decouple the THREE render and initialization.
   * Decouple the cannon render and initialization.
+  * Update the code to be able run on newer version of THREE and CANNON
+  * Unit test - To be honest this code is might be way beyond my ability to test.